- Must visit

 Discover the best of Cáceres — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Cáceres trip today.

-A classic restaurant in Cáceres appreciated for roast meats, Iberian specialties, and old-school regional cooking in a traditional setting.
+Popular tavern-restaurant in Cáceres with local tapas, Iberian pork and regional wines in a lively traditional setting.

 Tipping is modest.
-Round up or leave 5-10% in restaurants for good service.
-Small change in cafés is enough.
-Taxis are usually rounded up; hotel tips are optional.
+Round up or leave 5-10% in restaurants for good service; small change for cafes; taxis usually just round up.

 Find answers to the most common questions about traveling from Mérida to Cáceres by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Cáceres, this guide helps you travel smarter and with confidence.